Liying1996/ViSNP/README.md

 Return boxplots of allele frequency.

 `data` Required.
 The annotation results from VEP.
+(Uploaded VEP version only)

 `version` Optional."1000G" or "gnomAD" can be selected.
 Default is "1000G".